David Fleay Wildlife Park

 Tallebudgera Creek Walk

-Departing from the carpark at David Fleay Wildlife Park, venture along raised boardwalks on the Tallebudgera Creek Walk to experience one of the Gold Coast’s remaining large mangrove tracts.
-Signs will teach you of the area’s cultural significance for the Kombumerri people, and there are some lovely views of Tallebudgra Creek through the twisted mangrove tree trunks.
+Departing from the David Fleay Wildlife Park carpark, venture along raised boardwalks on the Tallebudgera Creek Walk to experience one of the Gold Coast’s remaining large mangrove tracts.
+Signs will teach you of the area’s cultural significance for the Kombumerri people.
+Additionally, there are some lovely views of Tallebudgra Creek through the twisted mangrove tree trunks.

 The David Fleay Wildlife Park Bird Show